 Can I recycle used motor oil and oil filters curbside?

 Yes, Recology San Mateo County offers curbside collection of used motor oil and used oil filters for recycling at no additional cost.
-Upon request, Recology San Mateo County can provide residents with up to five one-gallon plastic jugs for your used motor oil, and up to five plastics bags for your used oil filters at a time.
+Upon request, Recology San Mateo County can provide residents with up to five one-gallon plastic jugs for your used motor oil and up to five plastics bags for your used oil filters at a time.
 Or you can use your own clear one-gallon jugs with sealable lids for motor oil and zip-top bags for oil filters.
 Place your used motor oil and filters next to your blue recycling cart on your collection day.

 How do I schedule a Bulky Item Collection pick-up?